InvoicePlane/InvoicePlane-Themes/v1/DEVELOPMENT.md

 #### Theme structure

 All themes use the same structure.
 First, the variables are imported.
-The are used by Bootstrap, the core styles and third-party plugins like Select2.
+They are used by Bootstrap, the core styles and third-party plugins like Select2.

     @import "ip_variables";
     @import "variables";